mxc/java-day-demo/README.md

 libgdx-gradle-template
 ======================

+Demo code for Java Day based on the Gradle project at Bad Logic Games git hub account.
+The example code in core was used during a coding talk at Java Day
+South Africa 2014.
+The remainder of this read me is from the gradle project check out.

 ## Notice Jan-14-2014
 This incarnation of the Gradle Template is no longer under active development.
 Further work is being done in the main [libgdx](https://github.com/libgdx/libgdx) project/repo.
 If you'd like to contribute, you'll find development